brandur/sorg/content/nanoglyphs-drafts/009-connection.md

 Most owners (myself included) are guilty of treating them as disposable objects.
 They look nice for a few months until their flowers fall off, don’t immediately grow more, and so are replaced with fresh plants bought new.
 Those of us who’ve tried to get them to re-flower don’t have an easy time of it, and generally give up on the project.

 An aficionado who grows orchids in his downtown Calgary (purely coincidentally, also my home city) condominium writes some of the most [comprehensive Phalaenopsis care articles](http://herebutnot.com/how-we-grow-orchids-in-calgary-alberta-canada/) there are.
 These multi-thousand word affairs include, among other things, advice to repot new plants immediately on purchase to avoid root rot, weekly watering regiments with a very specific fertilizer mix, and “leaching” to avoid the build up of hard water minerals that lead to high pH.
-His results are _wonderful_, with plant prosperity demonstrated majestic size.
+His results are wonderful, with the plants showing their prosperity through majestic size.

 The complete sets for total orchid care are daunting, but I’m starting with a couple big ones this weekend.
 Sphagnum moss in hand, I’ll be repotting my couple Phalaenopses, then moving onto a complete watering/fertilization and flushing cycle.